Kate Bush: 1989–1993: The Sensual World and The Red Shoes

 The initial plan had been to tour with The Red Shoes release, but did not reach fruition.
 Thus, Bush deliberately produced her tracks live, with less studio production that had typified her last three albums and which would have been too difficult to re-create on stage.
 The result polarised her fan base, who had enjoyed the intricacy of her earlier compositions, with other fans claiming they had found new complexities in the lyrics and the emotions they expressed.

 During this period of time, Bush suffered a series of bereavements, including the loss of guitarist Alan Murphy, who had started working with her on The Tour of Life in 1979, and her mother Hannah, to whom she was exceptionally close.
-The people she lost were honoured in the ballad "Moments of Pleasure."
-However, Bush's mother was still alive when "Moments of Pleasure" was written and recorded.
+The people she lost were honoured in the ballad "Moments of Pleasure", although Bush's mother was still alive when "Moments of Pleasure" was written and recorded.
 Bush describes playing the song to her mother, who thought the line where she is quoted by Bush as saying, "Every old sock meets an old shoe", was hilarious and "couldn't stop laughing."

 1994–2006: Motherhood, hiatus, and Aerial

-After the release of The Red Shoes, Kate Bush dropped out of the public eye.
+After the release of The Red Shoes, Bush dropped out of the public eye.
 She had originally intended to take one year off, but despite working on material, twelve years passed before her next album release.
 Her name occasionally cropped up in the media with rumours of a new album release.
 The press often viewed her as an eccentric recluse, sometimes drawing a comparison with Miss Havisham from Charles Dickens's Great Expectations.
 In 1998, Bush gave birth to Albert, known as "Bertie", fathered by guitarist Dan McIntosh, whom she met in 1992.
 In 2001, Bush was awarded a Q Award as Classic Songwriter.
 In 2002, she was awarded an Ivor Novello Award for Outstanding Contribution to Music, and performed "Comfortably Numb" at David Gilmour's concert at the Royal Festival Hall in London.